What’s being done to address the racist policies and unfair judgements targeting Black people for wearing their natural hair?

 ‘But not having access to products that could make swimming more accessible and desirable could put more Black people off from trying it in the first place.’

 Since the YouTubers who changed the landscape for natural hair with their online movement in 2018, a fair amount indeed.

-In the US, thirteen states and more than two dozen cities have signed The Crown Act (an acronym for Creating a Respectful and Open World for Natural Hair), explicitly preventing discrimination against hair texture and style.
+In the US, nineteen states and more than forty cities have signed The Crown Act (an acronym for Creating a Respectful and Open World for Natural Hair), explicitly preventing discrimination against hair texture and style.
 It was proposed by the Crown Coalition, which believes race to be a social construct, defined not solely by skin tone, but shaped by hair as well.

 ‘We will continue to ensure we can use our crown to freely express who we are natively,’ says member and politician Katherine Clarke.
 ‘Discrimination against Black hair is racist.
 It stops equality in school and the workplace.’